-The mild evolution of the gravitational constant and consistency with the standard model expectation is in agreement with the nucleosynthesis inference in Ref.
-[85], where the primordial helium and deuterium abundances are used to constrain $G{\rm BBN}/G = 0.98 \pm 0.03$ (i.e. similar precision to our constraint in the unrestricted JBD model, and evolution of the gravitational constant by 0.02 to reach the standard model expectation at present).
+This mild evolution of the gravitational constant and consistency with the standard model expectation is in agreement with the nucleosynthesis inference in Ref.
+[83], where the primordial helium and deuterium bounds are used to constrain $G{\rm BBN}/G=0.98\pm0.03$ (i.e. similar precision, and evolution of the gravitational constant by 0.02 to reach the standard model expectation at present).
+Put differently, this implies that our JBD constraints respect the primordial abundances of light elements.